Skip to main content Skip to footer

 Pictured: Livewire PDI Passive Direct Box

-Beef Up Your Tracks
+How to Beef Up Your Acoustic Guitar Tracks

 The direct sound of the preamp in your acoustic-electric’s preamp will vary with the quality of the system the guitar builder chose to use.
 At base, they tend toward accentuating attack and string sound, with less resonance and body than you will get from an external mic.
 This makes a great choice to layer with the tracks from external mics to add a little extra definition and precision to the acoustic at mix time.
 This is the time to use some EQ to contour the direct sound.
 Upper midrange, say 5–7kHz contours how much attack and presence is present.
 High frequencies, 10–15kHz, will add clarity if it seems a little muddy.
 Use a light touch to avoid it sounding harsh and too edgy.